SMILE® Eye Surgery in New Zealand

 SMILE is licensed to treat up to 10 dioptres of short sight and up to 5 dioptres of astigmatism.
 This allows almost all short-sighted people, except the most extremely short-sighted, to be safely corrected with SMILE.
 For very short-sighted people, SMILE has been shown to be more predictable and stable than LASIK, meaning there is a lower chance of needing an enhancement to deal with over or under-corrections.
 SMILE is also probably safer for very short-sighted people because it reduces the mechanical strength of the cornea less than LASIK does.

 SMILE is not currently licensed to treat long-sight, but this is undergoing clinical studies and will hopefully be available in the future.

 LASIK is still an excellent and safe procedure and has such great outcomes that a study to show whether SMILE or LASIK are better would need an impossibly large number of study patients (there are statistical reasons why this is so).
-Instead, the only practical way to answer this question is to do a non-inferiority study which needs less study patients.
+Instead, the only practical way to answer this question is to do a non-inferiority study which needs fewer study patients.
 A large study of this type has been performed in Singapore which showed that, at the least, SMILE results are as good as the results for LASIK.
 Both LASIK and SMILE are great procedures with large numbers of research studies showing their safety and effectiveness.
-For long sighted and presbyopic patients LASIK is still the procedure of choice, but I believe very strongly that if you are short sighted and younger than 40, SMILE is your best choice.
+For long-sighted and presbyopic patients LASIK is still the procedure of choice, but I believe very strongly that if you are short-sighted and younger than 40, SMILE is your best choice.

-There are number of very real advantages to SMILE which have been demonstrated in clinical studies on real patients.
+There are a number of very real advantages to SMILE which have been demonstrated in clinical studies on real patients.
 To be brief – because there is no corneal flap the eye is stronger and more resistant to injury than after LASIK.
 Clinical studies have shown that SMILE outcomes are more predictable and stable for larger corrections than with LASIK, and studies have also shown that there are less dry eye issues after SMILE than after LASIK.

 If you would like to book a free consultation, contact us today.